Skip to main content

 Sleeping

-If you find your hips are sore or aching.
-This may be because your mattress is very firm.
-To help relieve the pain, double over a single duvet and create a little hollow in it, like a nest for your hips.
+If you find your hips are sore or aching, this may be because your mattress is very firm.
+It can help to lie on a single duvet doubled over, or you could get a mattress topper.

 Moving in bed

 When turning in bed, bend your knees up, pull in your tummy muscles and keep your knees together.
-Turn, moving your shoulder and hip together in one movement.
+Turn, moving your shoulder and hip together in 1 movement.

 To get out of bed, roll onto your side.
 Drop your legs over the edge of the bed.
 Use your elbow and hands to push your body into a sitting position.